 Digestive and urinary tract disorders, which are common causes of pelvic pain in general, are also common causes during pregnancy.
 These disorders include the following:

 Pelvic pain during late pregnancy may result from labor or from a disorder unrelated to the pregnancy.

 Various characteristics (risk factors) increase the risk of some obstetric disorders that cause pelvic pain.

-If a pregnant woman has sudden, very severe pain in the lower abdomen or pelvis, doctors must quickly try to determine whether prompt surgery is required—as is the case when the cause is an ectopic pregnancy or appendicitis.
+If a pregnant woman has sudden, very severe pain in the lower abdomen or pelvis, doctors must quickly try to determine whether prompt surgery is required—as is the case when the cause is a ruptured ectopic pregnancy or appendicitis.

 In pregnant women with pelvic pain, the following symptoms are cause for concern: